-Leave the hustle and bustle of the city and discover the beautiful Hauraki Gulf Marine Park, which is visited by a staggering one third of all the types of marine mammals found on earth.
-Departing directly from the Viaduct Harbour, you will be welcomed aboard the 20 metre, purpose-built vessel ‘Dolphin Explorer’ for an unforgettable marine mammal eco-safari out on the sparkling waters of the Hauraki Gulf.
+Leave the hustle and bustle of the city and discover the beautiful Hauraki Gulf Marine Park.
+This is visited by a staggering one third of all the types of marine mammals found on earth.
+Depart directly from the Viaduct Harbour aboard the 20 metre, purpose-built ‘Dolphin Explorer’ for an unforgettable marine mammal eco-safari.
 During your 4.5 hour eco-cruise, you are guaranteed to see whales and dolphins – or you get a free trip!
-Friendly, knowledgeable guides, commentary on the culture and history of the Hauraki Gulf, and a fully licensed bar with snacks available for purchase.
+Your friendly, knowledgeable guides will provide commentary on the culture and history of the Hauraki Gulf.
+In addition, you will find a fully licensed bar with snacks available for purchase.

 In the evening, you might like to enjoy a meal at one of the many prestigious restaurants that Auckland has to offer.

 Driving time Auckland to Coromandel Peninsula 178 km / 110 miles, 3 hours

 Renowned worldwide as a spectacular holiday destination, with warm white-sand beaches, misty rainforests and wilderness aplenty, the Coromandel is the ideal place to relax and unwind.
 Relax on the coastline, exploring beaches, volcanic reefs and the world famous Cathedral Cove!